justy/asyn/README.md

 ###Server controller considerations

+The simplest request handling is just to loop back the request, like so:

+    get '/payloads' do
+      params.to_json
+    end

+This is useful (only) for debugging.
+Normally the server would fetch the content addressed by the either the `content_id` or `query_url`.

-Rather than simply passing back the results of requests, the Server may decide (because specific content requires it) to massage the content of the response, and/or, provide a list of commands for the client to execute.
+However, rather than simply passing back the results of requests, the Server may decide (because specific content requires it) to massage the content of the response, and/or provide a list of commands for the client to execute.

 These commands include: